NRoboto/typescript-markdown-compiler/README.md

 # Typescript Markdown Compiler

-A markdown compiler written in typescript with a very simple react frontend.
+A markdown compiler written in typescript with a react frontend.

+A live version of this app is available [here](https://nroboto-markdown-editor.herokuapp.com/).

 ![Preview of app](preview.gif)

-This compiler shouldn't be used for production purposes as it is only intended as an example, instead use a library such as [markedjs](https://github.com/markedjs/marked).
+**Note:** This compiler shouldn't be used for production purposes as it is only intended as an example, instead use a library such as [markedjs](https://github.com/markedjs/marked).